noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - always enable multi factor auth
 - always assign users to groups, and attach policies to groups
   - as opposed to attaching policies to specific users
+- policies
+  - generally the default policies are always too lenient

 ### anti patterns